dogmax/ShardCap/readme.md

 Automatically delete soul shards above a certain amount (default 12).
 At levels 10-20 I normally set it 5 because bags are small and soulbags come later.

-Deletes soulshards excess when you exit combat.
+Deletes excessive soulshards when you exit combat.

 This addon deletes backwards, so that your shards always fill your soulbag first.